1,000 signatures reached

 How it will be delivered

-Your signature will be delivered together with others as a joint submission to the Māori Affairs Committee in support of the Electoral (Entrenchment of Māori Seats) Amendment Bill.
+On 14th December (at 5pm) your signature will be delivered together with others as a joint submission to the Māori Affairs Committee in support of the Electoral (Entrenchment of Māori Seats) Amendment Bill.